-Indeed, Judah had so declined that not only idolatry of every kind, but even the service of Molech - nay, witchcraft and necromancy, expressly denounced in the law (Deuteronomy 18:10-13), were openly practiced in the land (Isaiah 8:19).
-The Divine punishment of all this has already appeared in the preceding history.
+Indeed, Judah had so declined that not only idolatry of every kind, but even the service of Molech - nay, witchcraft and necromancy, expressly denounced in the law (Deuteronomy 18:10-13), were openly practiced in the land (New Deuteronomy 18:10-13), were openly practiced in the land (New Deuteronomy 18:10-13), were openly practiced appeared in the preceding history.
 For if, at the beginning of the reign of Ahaz, Judah had attained its highest state of prosperity, it had sunk at its close to the lowest level yet reached.
 In truth all the three nations engaged in the war described in the previous chapter received meet punishment.
 The continuance of the northern kingdom was now only a question of time, and the exile of Israel had actually begun.
-Judah had become dependent on Assyria, and henceforth was only able fitfully and for brief periods to shake off its yoke, till it finally shared the fate of its sister-kingdom.
+Judah had become dependent on Assyria, and henceforth was only able fitfully and for brief periods to shake off its yoke, till it finally shared the fate of its sisterkingdom.
 Lastly, Syria ceased to exist as an independent power, and became a province of Assyria.